garagehive/garagehive.github.io/docs/garagehive-system-requirements.md

 | Android (mobile and tablet) | 7.1.1 or later                                            |

-* Windows 11 Pro, Enterprise, or Education (64-bit edition)
-* Windows 10 Pro, Enterprise, or Education (64-bit edition)
-* Windows Server 2022 (Datacenter, Standard)
-* Windows Server 2019 (Datacenter, Standard)

 ### Additional software
-* A third-party telephony or VoIP app such as Skype is required for placing calls from Business Central.
+* A third-party telephony or VoIP app such as Teams is required for placing calls from Business Central.
 * A third-party email program such as Outlook is required for sending emails from Business Central.
 * Microsoft Office 2019, Office 2016, or Office 365 is required for sending data to Microsoft Excel or to Microsoft Word.